-Here is a list of my refereed publications.
+Here is a list of my refereed journal articles and book chapters.
 Book reviews and non-refereed stuff is not included.

 E. Smith, ‘Keeping the Nazi Menace Out: George Lincoln Rockwell and the Border Control System in Australia and Britain in the Early 1960s’, Social Sciences, 9/158 (2020) (link).